jianningzhuang/tp/docs/UserGuide.md

 ## 3. FAQ

+**Q**: How do I transfer my data onto another computer?

+**A**: Navigate to where the ModMan jar file is located and identify the Database folder.
+Simply copy this Database folder and transfer it via thumb drive, email or any other means to your other computer.
+After running ModMan on your other computer, you can replace the generated Database folder with the one on your previous computer.
+You're now good to go to start accessing your data on your new computer!

 **Q**: How do I delete a particular student/assignment?

 **A**: The feature of deletion is still in progress and will be released in our upcoming versions.